You’re about to start using it but ? Today you’re going to learn the answer to this doubt.

 These cards will also arrange themselves based on relevance.
 There are virtual buttons to get you to the phone, music, and navigation apps, on the bottom of the home screen.

 Is Android Auto a phone app for Android or iPhone too?

-No, Android Auto is an app specifically designed for Android devices, and iPhone users cannot use it.
+Android Auto is an app specifically designed for Android devices.
+It can’t be used on an iPhone.
 Likewise, Apple Carplay cannot be installed on Android devices.

 It’s important to mention that there are double CarPlay / Android Auto infotainment systems added in some cars, and those will let you pair and use the system of your choice.